Walter905-creator/handyman-connect-1/deployment-archive/DEPLOYMENT.md

-# 🚀 Deployment Guide for Handyman Connect
+# 🚀 Deployment Guide for Fixlo

 ## Quick Deploy to Render.com